Altenburg (Bamberg): History

-In 1801, the Bamberg physician Adalbert Friedrich Marcus acquired the decaying castle and restored it from the ground up.
-The author E. T. A. Hoffmann, who was friends with Marcus, felt so drawn to the castle that he frequently stayed for a long time in one of the wall towers during the years 1808 to 1813.
+In 1801, the Bamberg physician Adalbert Friedrich Marcus bought part of the decaying castle for 400 gulden and made the surviving gatehouse habitable as a summer retreat, saving the complex from demolition; a systematic restoration was carried out only from 1818 onwards by the Altenburgverein.
+The author E. T. A. Hoffmann, a friend of Marcus, sought recreation in one of the wall towers during his Bamberg years (1808–1813).

-In 1818, a society for the maintenance of the Altenburg, named the "Altenburgverein e.V.
-Bamberg," received the castle.
-The society was founded by Anton von Grafenstein, the postmaster of Bamberg.
+In 1818, Bamberg citizens founded a society for the preservation of the Altenburg and purchased the castle for 4,800 gulden.
+The society, today known as the Altenburgverein, was initiated by the royal postmaster Anton von Grafenstein.

-From 1952 to 1982, a brown bear named Poldi lived in a Zwinger (a defensive enclosure) in the castle.
-The Zwinger is still present, but today only houses a stuffed bear.
+From 1952 to 1982, a brown bear named Poldi – regarded as the last castle bear in Germany – lived in a Zwinger (an enclosure) at the castle.
+The Zwinger still exists but today contains only a bear display figure; Poldi's preserved head is on show at the Natural History Museum in Bamberg.